trueberryless-org/readme-tree-writer-all/README.md

+> This action originates from [shirakiya/readme-tree-writer](https://github.com/shirakiya/readme-tree-writer).
+The only difference is that this action includes all files except .git folder.
+See [this repos command execution](https://github.com/trueberryless-org/readme-tree-writer?tab=readme-ov-file#tree-and-its-outputs) vs [shirakiya's repos command execution](https://github.com/shirakiya/readme-tree-writer?tab=readme-ov-file#tree-and-its-outputs).

 # readme-tree-writer

 GitHub Action to write the output of "tree" command to each README in your project.

 Here is a [sample repository using this action](https://github.com/shirakiya/readme-tree-writer-sample).

 ## Usage

 Apply to `uses` in workflow config like below.

 ```yaml